sir-dunxalot/ember-disqus/README.md

 {{disqus-comment-count identifier=post.title removeNoun=true}}
 ```

+For advanced customization of the text see your [Disqus Admin --> Settings](http://disqus.com/admin/settings/) page.

 ## Lazy Loading

 This addon tries to improve page performance by waiting to request Diqsus' assets until they are needed and the current document has finished loading.